sendgrid/docs/content/docs/for-developers/parsing-email/setting-up-the-inbound-parse-webhook.md

  ### 	Setting up an MX Record

 1. Navigate to the MX Records page on your hosting provider’s website.
-If you’re unsure who your hosting or DNS provider is, please contact your website administrator.
+If you are unsure who your hosting or DNS provider is, please contact your website administrator.

 2. Create a new MX record for the subdomain (e.g. parse.yourdomain.com) you want to process incoming email.